fitfulg/MyTasks-api-rest-/README.md

 # MyTasks

-A simple REST API to manage tasks using Nodejs, Express, Mongodb and some extra modules like babel and Mongoose.
+A simple REST API to manage tasks.
+Developed using Nodejs, Express, Mongodb and some extra modules like babel and Mongoose.